DawZi/pandas/README.md

 # About
-This repository contains a couple of learning projects along with a mockup data analysis exploring crime data in Los Angeles.
-It’s a collection including some of my data science practice work.
+This repository contains a couple of learning projects abd some of my data science practice work.

 # Using:
 - **Python 3.13.2**